Wonderful integrates with:

 • APIs are effectively the instructions on how a third party can access data from a bank (account holder’s name, account type, currency, personal details).

-• These payments are completed securely and only with the sender’s consent.
+• Open banking payments are completed securely and only with the sender’s consent.

 Tell me why I should use open banking payments?